matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

  ### unresolved import `matrix_sdk::ruma::events::AnySyncRoomEvent`

- Ruma has been updated to `0.7.0`, you will find some ruma Events names have changed, most notably, the `AnySyncRoomEvent` is now split into more specific `AnySyncStateEvent`s (which cargo suggests, unfortunately, wrong in most cases) and the `AnySyncTimelineEvent`.
-Usually it is the latter that is now to be used.
-But check the ruma changelog for your specific case!
+ Ruma has been updated to `0.7.0`, you will find some ruma Events names have changed, most notably, the `AnySyncRoomEvent` is now named `AnySyncTimelineEvent` (and not `AnySyncStateEvent`, which cargo wrongly suggests).
+Just rename the important and usage of it.

 ### `std::option::Option<&matrix_sdk::ruma::UserId>` is not a future